huggingface/transformers/README.md

 **a) First, create a virtual environment with the version of Python you're going to use and activate it.**

 **For macOS/Linux:**
+---

----python -m venv env
+python -m venv env
 source env/bin/activate
 ---
 **For Windows:**
+---

----python -m venv env
+python -m venv env
 env\Scripts\activate
 ---